gauravchandrakar25/stakingSmartContract/Readme.md

 -> Solidity is used to implement this projects

-This repo contains 3 smart contracts which defines 3 contracts
+This repo contains 3 smart contract:

 1. A NFT Collection Smart Contract which is developed using ERC721 protocol (Collection.sol)
 2. Reward token smart contract is developed using the ERC20 protocol (RewardToken.sol)